altair-graphql/altair/packages/altair-docs/docs/features/auth.md

 ## Bearer token

 [Bearer token](https://datatracker.ietf.org/doc/html/rfc6750) is another authentication scheme supported by Altair.
 This is a common type of authorization used as part of the popular OAuth 2.0 protocol.

+## OAuth 2.0

+Altair supports the [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6750) authorization framework.
+You can specify the client ID, client secret, and other parameters required by your OAuth 2.0 provider.